-We also used this occasion to showcase our brand new Maxi ArtTable that featured Kelly’s beautiful artwork on the surface.
+We also used this series to showcase our brand new Maxi ArtTable with a different design from each artist on the surface.

 In the summer of 2016 Art of Ping Pong was asked to collaborate on an installation as part of the launch of the new NikeCourt x Roger Federer collection, that was unveiled at the NikeLab 1948 space in London.